 - Wis.
-Stat. § 19.37: Mandamus action to challenge withholding a record or part of a record or a delay in granting access

-- Mandamus action may be filed by:

-- Requester, with or without attorney

-- District attorney

-- Attorney General

-- Authority may be ordered to release records

-- Other remedies

-- Wis.
-Stat. § 946.72: Tampering with public records and notices

-- "Whoever with intent to injure or defraud destroys, damages, removes or conceals any public record is guilty of a Class H felony."
+Stat. § 19.37: Mandamus action to challenge withholding a record or part of a record or a delay in granting access - Authority may be ordered to release records - Other remedies - Wis.
+Stat. § 946.72: Tampering with public records and notices - "Whoever with intent to injure or defraud destroys, damages, removes or conceals any public record is guilty of a Class H felony."